XavierLasierra/passport-jwt-demo/README.md

 # Passport JWT demo

-This is a JWT demo with register, login, logout, refresh token and protected routes.
+This is a JWT demo with:
+* Register
+* Login
+* Logout
+* Refresh token
+* Protected and unprotected routes
+* Password encryption with Bcrypt

 ## To run the application